 I know what it’s like to be cold.
-After almost a decade in high-altitude climates, I’m used to freezing temperatures and arctic winds.
+After over a decade of living in high-altitude climates, I’m used to freezing temperatures and arctic winds.
 But there is one specific winter that still brings a chill to my bones: the epic mountain winter of early 2007.

 The Value of a Blanket

 My home at that time, Victor, Idaho, sits at 6,200 feet.
-My husband and I were renting an antiquated farmhouse that still boasted a boiler as its only source of heat.
+My former husband and I were renting an antiquated farmhouse that boasted a boiler as its only source of heat.
 During the early months of 2007, we saw temps that plunged to around 30 degrees below Fahrenheit, not factoring in the wind chill.
-(You know it’s cold when 30 below has nothing to do with wind chill.)
+(There’s this whole frozen nose hair thing that happens.)

-We went without heat for two full weeks.
+We went without heat from that boiler for two full weeks.

 During that time, we lived mostly in our bedroom: door shut, space heater on, blankets piled high, nesting in order to keep warm.
-Our many covers consisted of several handmade quilts, at least one crocheted blanket, a classic Hudson Bay wool job that looked like it had tumbled from a French fur trapper’s canoe, and anything else that would help us not freeze to death—including the cat and the dog, who were forced to share the bed in order to contribute to the heat.
+Our many covers consisted of several handmade quilts, at least one crocheted blanket, a classic Hudson Bay wool job, and anything else that would help us not freeze to death—including the cat and the dog, who were forced to share the bed in order to contribute to the heat.

 The foundation upon which we built our source of warmth—the blankets themselves—was for the most part handmade by my mother-in-law.
 There were at least six quilts in the mix, ranging in vintage from Tim’s childhood to newer items that were made for us in the first years of our marriage.
-The crocheted blanket was also her work.
 Had it not been for this generous maker, our circumstances during that winter would have been far worse.

 The Warmth of Charity Crafting

 The boiler got fixed.
-The subzero temps finally rose.
 Our discomfort was only temporary.
 But for many in our country, winter brings the fear and insecurity of not being able to stay warm.
 Those folks must figure out on a daily basis how they will maintain their own comfort and that of their loved ones.